cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 ### 🏋️ Difficulty

-Medium – This project involves not only the technical aspects of API development and blockchain integration but also requires a deep understanding of the Cardano blockchain's native asset standards.
+Intermediate – This project involves not only the technical aspects of API development and blockchain integration but also requires a deep understanding of the Cardano blockchain's native asset standards.

 ### 👕 Size